zicklag/docs-1/docs/self-hosted/sso.md

+---
+description: Single Sign-On is a mechanism which allows to use external providers to login into systems.
+For example, you can use your Google or Facebook account to authenticate into systems without the need to create a new registration on those systems.
+readTime: 12 minutes
+---

 # Single Sign-On (SSO)

 Single Sign-On is a mechanism which allows to use external providers to login into systems.
 For example, you can use